 Ritalin and Adderall are central nervous system stimulants and have the potential to increase the risk of cardiovascular incidences, such as stroke and heart attack.
 People who have an existing heart condition like coronary artery disease or heart arrhythmia must use caution while taking any of these medications.

 People with high blood pressure must also be aware of the side effects of Ritalin and Adderall, which includes increased blood pressure.
-It is also best to consult the doctor if you are taking any blood pressure medication before you taking Adderall or Ritalin.
+It is also best to consult the doctor if you are taking any blood pressure medication.

 Both Ritalin and Adderall are Schedule II controlled substances as per the DEA.
 Taking these drugs without a proper prescription or in controlled amounts can lead to substance abuse and might build a dependence.
 If you stop taking these medications, you might experience withdrawal symptoms.
 Only use these drugs as prescribed by the doctor, making any alteration in the dosage can lead to some severe side effects.

 Extended use Adderall and Ritalin can lead to suppression of growth in children.
 It is necessary to measure the weight and height of the children throughout the treatment process.

 These medications can also cause health problems in the unborn child, so it is best to avoid them during pregnancy.

 Let the doctor know about all the medications you are taking before starting the treatment with either Adderall or Ritalin.
 These drugs can interact with prescription and non-prescription medicine, herbal, and vitamin supplements.